-New this year: Starting July 1, 2021, there will be restrictions on fishing and hunting license purchasers for nonpayment of child support.
+Reminder: There are now restrictions on fishing and hunting license purchasers for nonpayment of child support.
 For details, see the information box on page 7.

 Carry your permit

 If you obtain a cougar permit, you must have it on your person while hunting or pursuing cougar.
 You cannot alter your license or permit, nor can you sell, transfer or loan either of them to another person.